 Roughly 10 miles south of Olancha (waypoint OLANCH) on Hwy 395, turn west on Haiwee Canyon Road (waypoint HAI395).
-This is an un-marked intersection so look for a road which crosses the 4-lane Hwy 395 with turn lanes.
+This is an un-marked intersection but a road which crosses the 4-lane Hwy 395 with turn lanes is easy to find.

 Cross a cattle guard where a brown and white sign says Haiwee Pass Trail straight ahead, continue west-ish under the power lines (waypoint HAIPWR) and into National Forest land.
 The road is rocky but suitable for any vehicle.